DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 re-fetched, to allow an administrator to change those settings, and have the API Proxy change its routing behavior.

+## License

+This example and all its code and configuration is Copyright (c) 2017-2019 Google LLC, and is released under the Apache Source License v2.0.
+For information see the [LICENSE](LICENSE) file.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

 ## In further detail

 There's nothing really exotic going on here.
 The key pieces of the system are: